robert17/iotf-rtd/docs/java/java_cli_devices.rst

 Handling commands
 -------------------------------------------------------------------------------
-When the device client connects it automatically subscribes to any command for this device.
+When the device client connects it automatically subscribes to any commands for this device.
 To process specific commands you need to register a command callback method.
 The messages are returned as an instance of the Command class which has the following properties:

 * payload - java.lang.String